karip/harbour-file-browser/README.md

 ### Other file managers

 The Jolla phone also ships with its own file manager called Files.
-It is not installed by default, but the installation package is on the phone.
+It is not installed by default.
 You can install it by typing the following command in Terminal (requires Developer Mode).

     pkcon install jolla-fileman